Is your training accredited?

 What do other Digital Marketing Trainees go on to do afterwards?

-7/10 Trainees go on to work for their Hiring Partner as a full time employee and 2/10 of our Trainees go on to secure roles with other digital marketing businesses (usually agencies) that we also work with.
+7/10 Trainees go on to work for their Business Partner as a full time employee and 2/10 of our Trainees go on to secure roles with other digital marketing businesses (usually agencies) that we also work with.

 Can I fulfil the training from outside the UK?